EN

 Nanny Blitz was a classmate of Anne Frank at the Jewish Lyceum.
 They met again in Bergen-Belsen.

-At the end of November 1944, Nanny's father died in Bergen-Belsen.
+At the end of November 1944, Nanny's father died of a cerebral haemorrhage in Bergen-Belsen.[10]
 His family lost their place on the Palestine list as a result.
 Nanny's brother Bernard was taken to Oranienburg in January, where he died in March 1945.
-Their mother Helene was deported to the salt mines in Beendorf in January, and was sent on to Eideltedt on 10 March.
+Their mother Helene was deported to the salt mines in Beendorf in January, and was sent on to Eidelstedt on 10 March.
 There she died a day after arrival.
 Helmstedt-Beendorf was an Aussenlager of camp Neuengamme.
 The approximately 2,500 female prisoners worked in this camp for the German Luftwaffe on the underground production of ammunition, aircraft parts and V1 and V2 rockets.
-The prisoners had to work about 425-465 metres underground.[5]
+The prisoners had to work about 425-465 metres underground.[11]
 On 10 April 1945, Beendorf was evacuated.
 The prisoners were put on a train to Hamburg.
 Female prisoners arrived in Hamburg after a long and terrible train journey through Germany (a large number of women died of hunger and thirst), from where they were spread out among various sub-camps.
-Nanette's mother ended up in the Eidelstedt sub-camp, where she died a day after arrival.
-Almost all of the prisoners who were still alive at the time managed to board a Red Cross train on 1 May that travelled from Hamburg via Denmark to Sweden.[6]
+Nanny's mother ended up in the Eidelstedt sub-camp, where she died a day after arrival.
+Almost all of the prisoners who were still alive at the time managed to board a Red Cross train on 1 May that travelled from Hamburg via Denmark to Sweden.[12]

 Nanny remained in Bergen-Belsen and was transferred from the Sternlager to the women's camp on 5 December 1944, where she saw Anne and Margot again.
 Although she was in a different block, she met Anne and Margot a number of times.
 Margot, in particular, was already seriously weakened by then.